zed-alpha/shadow-gadgets/README.md

   runtime error handling.
 Further info is on [its wiki page][ShadowModeWiki].

-- Lastly, a couple of `View` extensions have been added to allow efficient modification of multiple shadow properties at once.
-The main function takes a lambda in which to update values while expensive internal operations are paused; helpful in recycling `Adapter`s.
+- Lastly, a couple of `View` extensions have been added to allow efficient modification of multiple shadow properties at once, helpful especially in recycling `Adapter`s.
+The main function takes a lambda in which to update values while expensive internal operations are paused.
 The other is a resetter that uses the update function to revert all library values to their defaults.
   Details are available on [their wiki page][ShadowUpdateWiki].

 <br />